 The National Center for Healthy Homes recommends homeowners clean their gutters and downspouts every spring and fall as part of optimal yard and exterior maintenance.

-Did you know that 45.3 million Americans used 8 or more packs of paper towels in 2020?
+Did you know that 45.3 million Americans used eight or more packs of paper towels in 2020?
 While it may have been a particularly busy year for paper consumption in the U.S., now is a great time to rethink or reduce your reliance on the kitchen staple.
-Consider swapping out disposable paper towels for kitchen towels that can be washed along with the rest of your laundry. **
+For a cheaper option, consider swapping out disposable paper towels for kitchen towels that can be washed along with the rest of your laundry.

 Transitioning from traditional incandescent lightbulbs to energy-efficient lightbulbs not only benefits the environment by reducing greenhouse gas emissions, but it can help you save big on your energy bill over time.

 Energy-efficient lightbulbs that come with an ENERGY STAR certification mean that the product has met guidelines set by the Environmental Protection Agency (EPA).
 Not surprisingly, these bulbs last longer than traditional ones—and according to the EPA, they use up to 90% less energy and can save you about $50 in electricity costs over one bulb’s lifetime.

 Beyond sparking joy, giving your closet a spring clean and reevaluating what you actually need in a wardrobe can help your budget in at least a couple of ways.
 First, you’ll be less likely to purchase items similar to those you already own but may have forgotten about, cutting down on wasted expenses.